kiran9380/Remote-Shell-Access/README (1).md

 # Remote-Shell-Access

-This is a Simple Remote-Shell-Access Project. with this we can interact with another computer shell
+This is a Simple Remote-Shell-Access Project.
+I created this using Python Socket.
+With this, we can interact with another computer shell